kartlynng/Data-Analytics-Portfolio/spotify-user-churn/README.md

   │ (Raw Ingest) │     │ (EDA & Model)│     │  (ML & ETL)  │     │ (Executive)  │
   └──────────────┘     └──────────────┘     └──────────────┘     └──────────────┘
 ```
+### 💡 Why Google Sheets over Excel for Raw Ingestion?

+I use a MacBook, and I once received this message from a classmate during a peer-reviewed assignment:

+> *"Hey, I don't want my laptop to get hacked, so I don't download PDF files you posted.
+Next time, could you upload the script directly to the answer box on bCourses instead?"*

+Since then, I've started thinking more from a reviewer's perspective.

+That's why I chose **Google Sheets** for the raw data ingestion step.
+Anyone can quickly open and inspect the raw dataset in their browser without downloading a file or worrying about software compatibility.
+It makes the project easier to review, more accessible, and a little more convenient for everyone.